Badulla: Geography

+Climate

+Badulla has a tropical monsoon climate (Köppen: Am) characterized by mild temperatures (18 °C-26 °C) and a significant amount of rainfall.
+Badulla has a wet season from October to January, and has cooler temperatures in December to February compared to the rest of the year.

 History and present day

 Badulla was an isolated village until the British built roads from Kandy and Nuwara Eliya in the mid 19th century, as part of the growing plantation economy.
 By the 20th century Badulla had become a regional hub, with the British establishing it as the capital of Uva Wellassa, now known as the Uva Province.
-Badulla still has a number of British colonial buildings existing, including the Badulla railway station, St Mark's Church and the Old Welekade Market.
+Badulla has a number of British colonial buildings, including the Badulla railway station, St Mark's Church and the Old Welekade Market.
 Badulla district is one of the leading tea producing districts, second only behind the Nuwara-Eliya District.

 The town has grown steadily since the country's independence from approximately 13,000 in 1946, to 38,000 in 1977 and 47,587 in 2011.

 Badulla is a multi-national city with the ancient Muthiyangana Temple situated in its heart.
 The Catholic Church has a diocese headquartered here.

 Transport

 Road

 Badulla is about 230 km away from Colombo towards the eastern slopes of the central hills of Sri Lanka.
 There are multiple routes to Badulla from Colombo, Kandy and Galle.
 From Colombo, one can travel via Ratnapura, Balangoda, Haputale, Bandarawela and Hali Ela along A4 and A16 to Badulla, which may take 5–6 hours.
 From Kandy there are two routes: either via "Victoria-Randenigala Raja Mawatha" or via Nuwara Eliya (route A5).
 From Galle, the best route is via Matara, Hambantota, Wellawaya, Ella, Demodara and Hali Ela (route A2).
-All routes are scenic and one can see splendid views of the geography, which changes while travelling.
-Badulla and its surroundings are highly recommended for eco-tourists as Horton Plains National Park and the Knuckles mountains are a few hours away.

 Rail

 Badulla railway station is the last station on the Main Line and is 292.3 km away from Colombo Fort Station.
-The line was constructed by the British to transport tea collected from the Badulla district to Colombo.